ibm-cloud-docs/databases-for-mongodb/howto-user-management.md

 If you need users that are created from _Service Credentials_ to have a different role, you can use the admin user to change their role.

-## Users created through the CLI and the API
+## Users that are created through the CLI and the API

 Users that are created in the [CLI](/docs/services/databases-for-mongodb?topic=databases-for-mongodb-connection-strings#getting-credentials-and-connection-strings-from-the-command-line) and [API](/docs/services/databases-for-mongodb?topic=databases-for-mongodb-connection-strings#getting-credentials-and-connection-strings-with-the-api) are given the roles [`readWriteAnyDatabase`](https://docs.mongodb.com/manual/reference/built-in-roles/#readWrite) and [`dbAdminAnyDatabase`](https://docs.mongodb.com/manual/reference/built-in-roles/#dbAdmin).